jkznx/My-Project-in-University/README.md

 # My-Project-in-University
 This is my project.
 I have been studying computer engineering for 4 years.
+However, this repository is incomplete, thus it's not entirely my project.

 # Introduction
 Hi, I’m Jukrachai, a final year Computer Engineering student at Prince of Songkla University, Thailand.
 I love networks.
 How they break, how to fix them, how to make them more reliable.